 Enhancing the QUAlity and Transparency Of health Research

-“Authors, editors and publishers all have ethical obligations with regard to the publication of the results of research.
-Authors have a duty to make publicly available the results of their research on human subjects and are accountable for the completeness and accuracy of their reports.
-They should adhere to accepted guidelines for ethical reporting.
-Negative and inconclusive as well as positive results should be published or otherwise made publicly available.
-Sources of funding, institutional affiliations and conflicts of interest should be declared in the publication.
+“Researchers, authors, sponsors, editors and publishers all have ethical obligations with regard to the publication and dissemination of the results of research.
+Researchers have a duty to make publicly available the results of their research on human subjects and are accountable for the completeness and accuracy of their reports.
+All parties should adhere to accepted guidelines for ethical reporting.
+Negative and inconclusive as well as positive results must be published or otherwise made publicly available.
+Sources of funding, institutional affiliations and conflicts of interest must be declared in the publication.
 Reports of research not in accordance with the principles of this Declaration should not be accepted for publication.”

 Conflict of interest:

 |Diagnostic / prognostic studies||STARD||TRIPOD|

 For information about Library scope and content, identification of reporting guidelines and inclusion/exclusion criteria please visit About the Library.

 Visit our Help page for information about searching for reporting guidelines and for general information about using our website.

 Our full catalogue of reporting guidelines is available to download as a PDF: Reporting Guideline Catalogue May 2014.